DSACMS/repo-scaffolder/README.md

 - cookiecutter

 ## Need help picking a tier?
-If you do not know what tier you project is the cookiecutter will walk you through questions to figure out what tier you need.
+If you do not know what tier your project is, the cookiecutter will walk you through questions to figure out what tier you need.
 Run:
 ```
 cookiecutter https://github.com/DSACMS/repo-scaffolder
 ```

 ## Know what tier you need?
-If you know what tier you need you can run the cookiecutter for an individual tier.
+If you know what tier you need, you can run the cookiecutter for an individual tier.
 Use the below command with `X` substituted for the tier number.
 ```
 cookiecutter https://github.com/DSACMS/repo-scaffolder --directory=tierX
 ```